littermap/littermap/README.md

 - The final JS and CSS from the build process are injected into the HTML after it is built from the Pug source.
 The project is at the moment using an experimental update to the `gulp-inject` plugin for `gulp` to do it.
 See: [klei/gulp-inject#279](https://github.com/klei/gulp-inject/pull/279)

-- Since Windows uses back slashes (`\`) as path separators (which can be traced to a feature of MS-DOS 2.0), the build script might need significant [modifications](https://shapeshed.com/writing-cross-platform-node/#use-pathresolve-to-traverse-the-filesystem) to its path handling in order to run properly on Windows
+- Since Windows uses back slashes (`\`) as path separators (which can be [traced](https://retrocomputing.stackexchange.com/questions/4695/slash-versus-backslash-as-directory-separator-what-who-caused-this-rift) to a decision made in MS-DOS 2.0), the build script might need significant [modifications](https://shapeshed.com/writing-cross-platform-node/#use-pathresolve-to-traverse-the-filesystem) to its path handling in order to run properly on Windows

 ## Knowledge resources